AntonSol919/linkspace/homepage/why.md

 - Too specialized.
 E.g. Git has a lot of plumbing for diffing text.
 - Large 'packets' - a hash might refer to gigabytes.
 This requires multiple levels to deal with fragmentation in multiple ways.
 - Either its primarily hashes, or its primarily path names.
-Linkspace has both as first class addresses.
+Linkspace has both set as a property of a 'point'.
 - Too slow.
 Packet routing/parsing should be doable in just a few instructions - ideally possible in an integrated circuit.
-It should be fast enough to stream video without using a second protocol.
+It should be fast enough to stream video without using a secondary protocol to hand off to.
 That means no json or base64.
 - No Groups.
-Setting who you share with and how is not supported or its little more than 'run multiple instances'.
+Setting who you share with and how is not supported, or its little more than 'run multiple instances'.
 - No domains.
 Everything becomes one app with premature-bureaucracy and an ever expanding set of compatibility requirements that grinds development/experiments to a halt.
 - Its focused on signatures and consensus.
 - Poor scripting support.